 Shop-bought flapjacks and cereal bars can often have added sugars and additives – even if they’re promoted as being ‘healthy’ snack options.
 For this reason, if you can, it’s often better to make your own snacks at home.
 This means that you can use whole ingredients, skip processed ones and feel fully confident about your snack’s nutritional value.

-If you’re heading out and aren’t sure how long for, then consider popping a flapjack in your bag; so that you have something to reach for if you need a quick energy boost.
-This will hopefully prevent the need to buy any unhealthy convenience foods if you get caught short.
+If you’re heading out and aren’t sure how long for, then consider popping a flapjack in your bag so that you have something to reach for if you need a quick energy boost.
+This’ll hopefully prevent the need to buy any unhealthy convenience foods if you get caught short.